-To examine which factors account for the difference between measured productivity and true technology, Figure 9 shows the levels of (i) productivity, (ii) scale-corrected measure, (iii) utilization-corrected measure, (iv) reallocations-corrected measure, and (v) (all-corrected) true technology when imposing constant returns on non-durable manufacturing and non-manufacturing.
-The results are strikingly similar to the pattern of the baseline case: Cyclical utilization explains most of the gaps between productivity and technology in the first half of the 1990s.
-After the mid-1990s, reallocation effects have played an important role in lowering productivity growth relative to technology growth.
+To examine which factors account for the difference between measured productivity and true technology, Figure 9 shows the levels of (1) productivity, (2) the scalecorrected measure, (3) the utilization-corrected measure, (4) the reallocations-corrected measure, and (5) (all-corrected) true technology when imposing constant returns on nondurable manufacturing and non-manufacturing.
+The results are strikingly similar to the pattern of the baseline case: cyclical utilization explains most of the gaps between productivity and technology in the first half of the 1990s.
+After the mid-1990s, reallocation effects played an important role in lowering productivity growth relative to technology growth.

-5.2 Quality Adjustment to Labor Input
+B. Quality Adjustment to Labor Input

 Thus far, we have continued to use "non-quality-adjusted" data on labor input.
 Without a quality adjustment, the measure of labor input in the JIP database is essentially standard hours worked, i.e., the product of the number of workers and the average annual hours per worker.
 From the perspective of a firm, however, the relevant measure of labor input might not be merely hours worked.
 It seems likely that the firm also cares about the relative productivity of different workers.
-From this standpoint, this subsection checks the decreasing returns, because aggregated data on industries are used in estimation.
-Investigating this sort of possibility would be of considerable interest, but is beyond the scope of this paper.

-robustness of our previous results by using quality-adjusted labor-input data.
+From this standpoint, this subsection checks the robustness of our previous results by using quality-adjusted labor-input data.